 Camp Interlaken JCC depends upon the generosity of families like yours.
 Please volunteer to help with camp projects during the year.
-We invite you to open your home and invite others to hear about camp at a parlor meeting with the Camp Staff.
-Do you have a professional expertise you can bring to camp as a doctor, nurse, psychologist, or social worker?
-Would you like to be an artist-in-residence at camp?
-You can provide funding for a special facility or program at camp.
+We invite you to open your home and invite others to hear about Camp at an in-home info session with the Camp Staff.
+Do you have professional expertise you can bring to Camp as a doctor, nurse, psychologist, or social worker?
+Would you like to be an artist-in-residence at Camp?
+Could you provide funding for a special facility or program at Camp?
 All these forms of assistance are needed and greatly appreciated.
 Contact the Camp Director for more information.